How to 1031 Exchange Trademarks and Intellectual Property into Mineral Rights and Royalties

-More often than not, the sale of a trademark or IP is the result of a buyer finding a seller, rather than the other way around.
-With that said, if you are interested in selling your trademark, there are a few designated online listing sites available that act as a virtual IP marketplace.
+More often than not, the sale of a trademark or IP is the result of a buyer finding a seller.
+This is rather than the other way around.
+With that said what if you are interested in selling your trademark?
+Well, there are a few designated online listing sites available that act as a virtual IP marketplace.
 Beyond this, word of mouth and industry outreach are other popular ways to sell potentially valuable trademarks to relevant buyers.

 Determining the Value of Trademarks and Intellectual Property